kasem545/Learn-Web-Hacking/README.md

 ### This Fork
 ---
-This is a Fork from [Original Repository ](https://github.com/LyleMi/Learn-Web-Hacking/) That have been Translated From Chinese
+This is a Fork from [LyleMi the original repository ](https://github.com/LyleMi/Learn-Web-Hacking/) That have been Translated From Chinese

 # About
 ---